Lie theory of finite simple groups and the Roth property: The Killing form and conjugation representations for

+Next we look at the sign representation.
+As a small digression we first establish precisely which conjugacy class this occurs in.
+In particular it occurs in the $n$-cycles class precisely when $n$ is odd, and we will conjecture a generalisation of the Proposition~\ref{p:lmax}.

-First we explain briefly the overall multiplicity of the sign representation in the conjugation representation $\C S_n$.
-By character theory this multiplicity is precisely the number of conjugacy classes consisting of even permutations minus the number of conjugacy classes of odd permutations (the row sum in the character table, for the sign representation).
-In analogy with Euler's product formula for the number of all partitions, one can write a generating function for these multiplicities.
+Recall that the overall multiplicity of the sign representation in the conjugation representation $\C S_n$ is easily found by character theory as precisely the number of conjugacy classes consisting of even permutations minus the number of conjugacy classes of odd permutations (the row sum in the character table, for the sign representation).
+If $s(n)$ denotes the multiplicity of the sign representation in $\C S_n$, then the above description of $s(n)$ implies the product formula